Skip to main content

 • Enrollment Exceptions are only requested/processed outside an active add/drop/withdrawal period for the current term.
 Students requesting audit (AU) to credit (RX) may submit in the current or prior term.

-• SLCC, as an institution, does not drop students for non-attendance.
+• SLCC, as an institution, does not drop students for non-attendance, however, faculty should drop their students for non-attendance/non-engagement.
+See Faculty Drop for Non-Attendance/Engagement.

 Frequently Asked Questions: